nmiguelmoura/ML-customer-segment/README.md

 # Content: Unsupervised Learning
 ## Project: Creating Customer Segments

+This project is an exercise from MLND from Udacity.

+This particular branch implements Gaussian Mixture Model to cluster data, instead of K-Menas from Master branch.

 ### Install

 This project is an exercise from MLND from Udacity.